CoderDojoZH/resources/flyer-kids/flyer-kids.md

 ### Testimonial

-	Kid comes in expecting to be able to make Minecraft.
+	"Kids come in expecting to be able to make Minecraft.
 After spending about 30 minutes showing them just how to make a fish and a cat collide and behave properly, they would all gain a new appreciation of just what went into making a game work.
 After